Rational Functions

 are both 0.
 Holes are aptly named, as they represent points where the function does not exist.
 They look like a hole in the graph of the function!
 A good example of this is the following function:

-We can see that , so we have identified a hole at
+, so we have identified a hole at

 .
 For all other